johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

    efficiency.
 The :kbd:`Ctrl+[` Vim alias for the :kbd:`Esc` key is supported by Gridmonger for these people (it's much more efficient to type than reaching out for :kbd:`Esc` with your left pinky!)

+   You can achieve the same thing on macOS by customising the modifier keys in the System Settings, and Linux offers similar customisation options.

+.. admonition:: Note for macOS users

+   Because these :kbd:`Ctrl` based shortcuts exist to please Vim users for the reasons outlined above, they're are never remapped to :kbd:`Cmd` on macOS.

 .. raw:: html